 Some medical conditions make it more difficult for your body to extract nutrients from food in general or process some types of foods in particular.
-Note that seeds, nuts, and legumes affect your body strongly and should be avoided by people suffering from some specific medical conditions.
+Note that seeds, nuts, and legumes affect your body strong and should be avoided by people suffering from some specific medical conditions.
 You will need to discuss this matter with your physician and a qualified dietitian.

 - Personal preferences.

 Your diet should make you happy.
 This is a must as not enjoying your meals on a regular basis will affect your mental and emotional state.
 Luckily, there are plenty of delicious healthy food recipes you can find.
 The vast majority of them are very simple and include a lot of spices.
 It’s a good thing as spices are healthy in their own right and can provide you with extra nutrients as well as add fantastic flavors to your dishes.

 All in all, if you want to develop a healthy diet you can enjoy you will need to: